trinityu/trinityu.github.io/index.md

 	this.currentView = null;
 	this.currentState = null;
 	this.currentOverlay = null;
-	this.currentQuery = {index: 0, rule: null, mediaText: null, id: null};
+	this.currentQuery = {index 0, rule null, mediaText null, id null};
-	this.inclusionQuery = "(min-width: 0px)";
+	this.inclusionQuery = (min-width 0px);
-	this.exclusionQuery = "none and (min-width: 99999px)";
+	this.exclusionQuery = none and (min-width 99999px);
-	this.LastModifiedDateLabelName = "LastModifiedDateLabel";
+	this.LastModifiedDateLabelName = LastModifiedDateLabel;
-	this.viewScaleSliderId = "ViewScaleSliderInput";
+	this.viewScaleSliderId = ViewScaleSliderInput;
-	this.pageRefreshedName = "showPageRefreshedNotification";
+	this.pageRefreshedName = showPageRefreshedNotification;
 	this.applicationStylesheet = null;
 	this.mediaQueryDictionary = {};
 	this.viewsDictionary = {};